UmangRajpara13/Arrow/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us make Sonic better
+about: Create a report to help us make Arrow better
 ---

-- Sonic Version:
+- Arrow Version:
 - OS Version:

 How to Reproduce: